 - 1. You will need a passport that must be good for 6 months beyond your return date.
 Please check your passport right away to check whether you need to get it renewed.
 It can sometimes take months to get a new passport.
 There are some services that offer expedited turnaround, but don't leave this to the last moment. - 2.
 At the current time, persons holding US, Canadian or British passports do not need visas to visit Honduras.
 If you hold a passport from another country, contact your local consulate to determine requirements for entering Honduras. - 3.
 Three days prior to your departure, you will need to pre-register online with the Honduran Immigration authorities at https://prechequeo.inm.gob.hn/Login.
 Your team leaders will be giving you instructions on how to complete the form. - 4.
-Honduras currently requires that all arriving passengers have and show an ORIGINAL vaccination card showing a full course of COVID vaccination.
-MEDICO also requires that you be fully vaccinated.
+In March, 2023, Honduras discontinued its requirement that persons entering the country show proof of COVID vaccination.
+However, MEDICO encourages volunteers to have their original vaccination card with them when passing through immigration in the event it is requested.